 The Company is not particularly dependent upon specialized manufacturing equipment.
 Most of the technology employed by the production sites can be sourced from multiple suppliers.
 The Company, however, has the resources to invest in largescale projects to build infrastructure in current and new markets because of its financial strength relative to that of many of its competitors.
 Direct competitors in parts of the CCL Segment are often smaller and may not have the financial resources to stay current in maintaining state-of-the-art facilities.
 Certain new manufacturing lines take many months for suppliers to construct, and any delays in delivery and commissioning can have an impact on customer expectations and the Company's profitability.
-Innovia, in addition to its unique method for producing BOPP films for label and packaging applications, also provides the Company with the knowhow and material science capability to develop proprietary substrates.
+Innovia, in addition to its unique method for producing some of its films for label and packaging applications, also provides the Company with the know-how and material science capability to develop proprietary substrates.
 Finally, the Company also uses strategic partnerships as a method of obtaining exclusive technology in order to support growth plans and to expand its product offerings.
 The Company's major competitive advantage is based on its strong customer service, process technology, the know-how of its people, market-leading brand awareness and loyalty, and the ability to develop proprietary technologies and manufacturing techniques.
 During 2022, the Company commenced operations of its new proprietary "EcoFloat" shrink films manufacturing line.
 This hybrid polyolefin film facilitates easy separation from primary bottle packaging to aid customers' bottle-tobottle circular recycling initiatives globally.
+The Company is currently constructing a new film manufacturing plant in Germany that will produce thin-gauge sustainable film for the labels materials industry, and start-up is expected during the first half of 2025.